-

 Improve youth mental health and well-being through child safety2030 Target

-Of children ages 0-17 in investigated familiesKEY INDICATORS
+2.23% increase of children ages 0-17 in investigated familiesPROGRESS

-Research indicates a strong relationship between exposure to adversity in childhood, such as sexual abuse, physical abuse, neglect, and multiple risk factors for the leading causes of death in adults.
-To be effective, child protection must become a part of everyday life, an ordinary function of the settings in which youth and their families live, study, work, worship, and play.BASELINE
+Research indicates a strong relationship between exposure to adversity in childhood--such as sexual abuse, physical abuse, neglect--and multiple risk factors for the leading causes of death in adults.
+To be effective, child protection must become a part of everyday life.
+Increased reporting of child safety incidents will lead to more timely and effective prevention and treatment measures.BASELINE DATA

 Traverse Bay Children's Advocacy Center